zainmirza281203-ux/Google-Cybersecurity-Journey/Course-2-Play-It-Safe/README.md

 ## Detailed Curriculum Highlights

 ### 1. Risk Management Frameworks
-I explored how security teams use frameworks to categorize and handle threats systematically[cite: 1, 2].
+I explored how security teams use frameworks to categorize and handle threats systematically.
 This includes understanding the lifecycle of security incidents from identification to recovery

 ### 2. Incident Response (IR) Fundamentals
 I mastered the six key phases of the Incident Response lifecycle: